 Hyperthyroidism

-Hyperthyroidism causes the thyroid gland to produce too many thyroid hormones.
-When the thyroid gland produces too many thyroid hormones, this overstimulates your nervous system, causing night sweats and a variety of other sleep issues.
-Hyperthyroidism can affect the body’s ability to regulate its temperature.
-Hyperthyroidism can cause heat sensitivity and excess sweating.
-An overactive thyroid gland can tax the body, causing increased heart rate and respiration, which can further overheat the body.
+Hyperthyroidism causes the thyroid gland to produce too many thyroid hormones, which overstimulates the nervous system and causes night sweats and other sleep issues.
+It can also affect the body’s ability to regulate its temperature, causing heat sensitivity and excess sweating.
+An overactive thyroid gland can tax the body, increasing heart rate and respiration and further overheating it.

 Sleep Apnea

-Sleep apnea is a sleep disorder where an individual stops and starts breathing throughout the night while sleeping.
-Obstructive sleep apnea happens when the tissues in the throat become too relaxed and block off airways.
-Conversely, central sleep apnea is a sleep disorder where the brain forgets to tell the body to breathe momentarily.
+Sleep apnea is a sleep disorder in which an individual stops and starts breathing throughout the night while sleeping.
+Obstructive sleep apnea occurs when the tissues in the throat become too relaxed and block off airways.
+Conversely, central sleep apnea occurs when the brain forgets to momentarily tell the body to breathe.

-Sleep apnea stresses the body, causing it to work harder, which can increase the risk of night sweats.
+Sleep apnea stresses the body, causing it to work harder and increasing the risk of night sweats.
 Undiagnosed or untreated sleep apnea is dangerous.
 If left untreated, the individual can experience serious complications, including an increased risk of cardiovascular and respiratory issues.

 Self-Assessment Hormone Quiz